datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:df508b6664
 ## 5. Logs

-Which of the following will always return the numeric value stored in x?
+Which of the following will always return the numeric value stored in `x`?
 You can try out examples and use the help system if you want.

 *** =instructions